Personal Goal Setting – How To Set SMART Goals

 The final step of the SMART acronym is to ensure your goal is “time-bound.”
 All goals need a deadline.
 When you set a due date for a goal, you need to make sure that the date is possible to achieve.
 Using the losing weight goal, “I want to lose 10 pounds by July 1st,” you can make sure the July 1st date is a reasonable deadline by adding the following details to the goal: I will walk three miles per day, five days per week, and eat fast food only one day per week.

 Now, what if your goal was to get a higher paying job that you enjoy by the time you are 35 years old?
 This goal requires more education and skills to achieve, so your goals might look something like this:

-- I will graduate from Fremont College with a Business Leadership Degree by June of 2019 by completing all assignments on time and by maintaining a GPA of 3.8%.
+- I will graduate from Fremont University with a Business Leadership Degree by June of 2019 by completing all assignments on time and by maintaining a GPA of 3.8%.